SatoshiPortal/cyphernode/README.md

 Generally speaking, **watcher** wallets are used for receiving payments and will not contain private keys and **spender** wallets are used for sending payments and will containt private keys (except for PSBT wallets).

+In reality, there is only need for one **watcher** wallet in the cyphernode stack.
+It is simply a watch-only Bitcoin Core wallet (or Elemenets wallet) used to monitor Bitcoin addresses and transactions by detecting unconfirmed transactions and querying the Bitcoin blockchain.
+It is the functional equivalent of a "block explorer" or "balance tracker".
+A watcher wallet is accessible by users with "watcher" priviledges.

 ## Receiving payment notifications and tracking wallet balances

 Cyphernode was built originally as an alternative to Bitcoin block explorer APIs.
 It offers the same features as the most advances commercial APIs but with far greater reliability, flexbility, privacy and more advanced features.